 At the beginning of each fiscal year, the full amount of sick leave granted under this section shall be credited to each employee.
 Credit for sick leave need not be accrued prior to taking such leave and such leave may be taken at any time during the year.
-However, a new employee of the District shall not be eligible to take more than six (6) days or the proportionate amount to which he/she may be entitled, until the first day of the calendar month after completion of six (6) months of active service with the District.

-If a classified employee does not take the full amount of sick leave allowed in any year under this section, the amount not taken shall be accumulated from year to year.
+If an employee does not take the full amount of sick leave allowed in any year under this section, the amount not taken shall be accumulated from year to year.

-Use of Sick Leave
+3. Use of Sick Leave